mohitkhosla/mohitkhosla/README.md

 **A highly skilled Full Stack Developer following core Agile Methodolgies (Scrum) with a Master of Information Technology specialized in Intelling Systems.
 Skilled in Deep Learning, Computer Vision and Natural Language Processing (NLP).
 Over the years I have developed an artistic ability to code efficiently by analysing the time and space complexity.**

-- 🔭 I’m constantly learning about new Tools and Technologies (Current: GraphQL)
+- 🔭 I’m constantly learning about new Tools and Technologies (Currently: GraphQL)
 - 💬 Ask me about: Software Development, Machine Learning and Deep Learning
 - 📫 How to reach me: contact@khoslamohit.com
 - 🔗 Portfolio website: https://khoslamohit.com